 A total of 600 respondentsfrom low-income households in Southeast Nigeria participated in the study.
 They were classified into four levels of food insecurity Low, Moderate, High, and Severe.
 Depression and anxiety levels were measured using PHQ-9 and GAD-7 standardized tools.

-Table 1: Summary of Mental Health Scores by Food Insecurity Level
+Table 1.
+Summary of Mental Health Scores by Food Insecurity Level